 messages.properties

-in the end, being the overall default).
-For some configurations, the fallback mechanism won’t work at all.
-You will have a key on your webpage instead of actual value.
-For example, if you add a new key, and you don’t create a proper record for this key in the property files, the system will show a key itself instead of empty value.
-(2) hybris doesn’t support separate fallback rules for different countries/websites.
-For example,
+For some configurations, the fallback mechanism will not work at all.
+You will have a key on your webpage instead of the actual value.
+For example, if you add a new key and do not create a proper record for this key in the property files, the system will show the key itself instead of an empty value.

-• its own default language (native for the country) and
+• Its own default language, native to the country, and

-• there is a message that is not defined for English version of the website, and
+• There is a message that is not defined for the English version of the website, and

-• you want to show a message in a default language of website X if it happens.
+• You want to show a message in the default language of website X if it happens.

 Solution